appgate/sdp-k8s-injector/README.md

 ```

 ### Multiple Injectors
 You can connect multiple Kubernetes clusters to a single SDP system by installing an injector on each cluster.
 When installing the injector, set a unique cluster ID in the helm value `sdp.clusterID`.
 To prevent collision of resources created by the injector, the SDP system will use this ID as a tag or prefix (e.g. client profiles, service users).
+It is advised to tag your admin users for each injector with the cluster ID.

 ## Parameters